Student Life

 Shabbat

-• Students were invited to teachers' home for Rosh HaShannah and Yom Kippur (optional).
+• Students are invited to teachers' homes for Rosh HaShannah and Yom Kippur (optional).

 • We spend Shavuot together at Midreshet Moriah on campus.